 NHS Warwickshire North Clinical Commissioning Group (CCG) is committed to safeguarding the well-being of adults in receipt of services that it commissions.
-As a signatory of the Adult Protection Policy and Safeguarding Adults: Multi-Agency Policy and Procedures for the West Midlands and member of the local Safeguarding Adults Board, Warwickshire North CCG ensures that staff have appropriate policies, procedures, training and access to expert advice to ensure that adults at risk are identified and, where necessary, in receipt of appropriate protection.
+The local authority, the Police and Clinical Commissioning Groups have an equal and shared duty to work together (in partnership with other relevant agencies) to make arrangements to safeguard and promote the welfare of all Adults in the local area.
+Warwickshire North CCG ensures that staff have appropriate policies, procedures, training and access to expert advice to ensure that adults at risk are identified and, where necessary, in receipt of appropriate protection.

 What is ‘safeguarding adults’?

 All staff within health services have a responsibility for the safety and wellbeing of patients and colleagues.
 Living a life that is free from harm and abuse is a fundamental human right of every person and an essential requirement for health and well-being.
 Safeguarding adults is about preventing and responding to the abuse or neglect of adults with care and support needs in Warwickshire.
 It is about the safety and wellbeing of all patients, but providing additional measures for those least able to protect themselves from harm or abuse.

 An Adult at risk, as defined by the Care Act 2014 is:

 - has needs for care and support (whether or not the local authority is meeting any of those needs) and;

 - is experiencing, or at risk of, abuse or neglect; and